Business Term Loans

 Rates, Terms, and What Lenders Look At

-Restaurant loan rates in 2026 range from 6% for well-secured equipment financing up to 35% for online working capital loans, and the gap between the best and worst options is wide enough to mean thousands of dollars per month in payment difference on the same loan amount.
-Understanding where you fit in that range — and what factors drive lenders' decisions — is the difference between getting a workable loan and getting one that strains your cash flow.
+Restaurant loan rates in 2026 range from 6% for well-secured equipment financing up to 35% for online working capital loans.
+The gap between the best and worst options is wide enough to mean thousands of dollars per month in payment difference.

 Rate Ranges by Lender Type